 With deposits, withdrawals or ‘corporate actions’ like dividends, the money is considered to have changed hands immediately, so you won’t see any differences caused by delayed settlement.

 While your money is stored in the money market fund, you may receive a dividend.
-The dividends you receive from owning shares in companies and ETFs are usually paid as cash, the Money Market Fund pays them in units of DARXX.
+The dividends you receive from owning shares in companies and ETFs are usually paid as cash, the Money Market Fund pays them in units of DAGXX.

 FIF calculation method